dotnet/training-tutorials/content/asp.net/getting-started/results.md

 }
 ```

 As [previously discussed](controllers-actions.md), the call to `View()` signals the framework to continue processing the request, and it will do so with a default convention.
-It assumes that the name of the action will have a corresponding view at `Views/Person/Index.cshtml`.
+It expects that a view with a name corresponding to the action ("Index") will be found in a folder corresponding to the name of the controller ("Person") in the "Views" folder.
+In this case, `Views/Person/Index.cshtml`.

+### Note { .note }
+> The default convention actually goes further to specify that if a view is not found in the view directory for the controller that it will try to find the view in the `Views/Shared/` folder as a fall-back.
+This works for both "action name as convention", as we see above, as well as "explicit viewname string parameter" mechanisms of specifying the view name, such as in `View("Index")`.

 You can also specify the name of a view explicitly.
 This is handy when you have two actions that may need to use the same view, for example, a create form and an edit form.
 Instead of using the name "Edit" to find a view, it will instead look for a filename with a _cshtml_ extension that matches the parameter you provide.